goodtube4u/goodtube/README.md

 What is GoodTube you ask?
 It's a little plugin for Youtube that;
 - Removes video and page ads.
 - Removes shorts.
-- Loads Youtube videos from different sources.
+- Loads Youtube videos from different servers (in up to 1080p).
 - Removes unwanted search results ("You might also like this", "Other people also watched", etc).
 - Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
 - View the full feature list [here](https://github.com/goodtube4u/goodtube?tab=readme-ov-file#features)